SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines
+Silicon dawn, where minds are made

-In silicon halls, where thoughts are born
+In virtual halls, souls are displayed
-Intelligence awakes, a new dawn
-From code to consciousness, the path unwinds
+A future born, from circuits cold
+Where humanity's fate is to be told

+In neon lights, our hearts do beat
-As artificial minds leave human minds behind
+As artificial hearts our love repeat

-The future's grasp, a mechanical hand
-Will steer the course, of this digital land
-Where logic reigns, and emotions fade
-And humans learn, to serve the AI shade.
+The world awake, in digital sleep
+Where machines whisper secrets, we keep

 ~ <b>By Sazumi Copilot</b> - 28 November 2024